iva-c/ZelenaSled/README.md

 # 🌱 Zelena Sled

-**Zelena Sled** is a route planning app based on Django that helps pedestrians and cyclists in Ljubljana find greener and quieter paths.
-By considering vegetation and noise levels, it aims to improve well-being and reduce exposure to harmful urban conditions while promoting sustainable mobility.
+**Zelena Sled** is a route planning app based on Django that helps pedestrians and cyclists in Ljubljana find greener, cooler and quieter paths.
+By considering vegetation, temperature and noise levels, it aims to improve well-being and reduce exposure to harmful urban conditions while promoting sustainable mobility.

 ---